How to remortgage to buy another property in the UK or abroad

 There are extra considerations when buying abroad as you need knowledge of the foreign property market so you are aware of the surroundings and possible rental yields if you rent it out.
 Many of the documents and legal terms may be in a different language so you will need a lawyer who can translate and ensure you understand what you are purchasing and any risks and potential issues.

-There will also be different property taxes and charges and another major factor is currency risk.
+There will also be different property taxes and charges depending on where you buy your home as well as the currency risks to consider.
 You need to consider the exchange rate when buying in a different currency and compare what your bank or other providers, such as MoneyCorp, will charge to transfer your funds.
-If you take out a mortgage in a local currency abroad there is also a risk that if the pound falls in value, the amount you are paying in loan repayments will increase.
+If you take out a mortgage in a local currency abroad there is also a risk that if the pound falls in value, the amount you pay in loan repayments will increase.

 Remortgaging your property from residential to buy to let

 The key to a successful buy-to-let portfolio is rental yield.
-This is the annual rent you receive as a proportion of how much the property cost to buy.
+This is the annual rent you receive as a proportion of how much the property costs to buy.

 For example, if you purchased a property worth £200,000 and charged rent of £10,000 a year, your annual rental yield would be 5%.